 To address the shortage of healthcare workers in certain areas, the ICS-NS calls upon state and local governments to attract healthcare professionals by providing improved healthcare facilities, well-maintained roads, reliable electricity supply, access to clean drinking water, excellent educational institutions, and robust telecommunication infrastructure.

-Additionally, the ICS-NS appeals to the government at all levels to support their surgical missions by collaborating and providing necessary funding to ensure excellent surgical care delivery to Nigerians.
+Additionally, the ICS-NS appeals to the government at all levels to support their surgical missions by collaborating and providing necessary funding to ensure excellent surgical care delivery tos.

 In order to achieve these goals, the ICS-NS emphasizes the urgent need to significantly improve the budgetary allocation for healthcare, ultimately reaching the WHO’s recommended percentage of the national budget.

-As Nigeria grapples with the loss of thousands of doctors and a mounting healthcare crisis, urgent reforms and strategic investments in the sector are imperative to ensure the well-being and improved access to quality healthcare for all Nigerians.
+As Nigeria grapples with the loss of thousands of doctors and a mounting healthcare crisis, urgent reforms and strategic investments in the sector are imperative to ensure the well-being and improved access to quality healthcare for alls.